gregrossdev/laravel-vue-tailwind-starter/README.md

-# Laravel 9 Vue 3 TailwindCSS Starter
+# Laravel9 Vue3 TailwindCSS Starter with Vite

 ![Laravel 9 Vue 3 TailwindCSS Starter](public/assets/images/screenshot.png)

-The Laravel 9 Vue 3 TailwindCSS Starter project is a boilerplate template designed to provide a quick and convenient starting point for Laravel 9 development environments.
-It comes pre-configured with Vue 3 and TailwindCSS, allowing developers to jumpstart their projects with ease.
+The Laravel9 Vue3 TailwindCSS Starter with Vite is a development environment template that provides a quickstart setup for Laravel 9 with Vue 3 and Tailwind CSS.
+It offers a streamlined architecture for both the backend and frontend, allowing developers to begin their projects more efficiently.

 ## Features

 - **Backend and Frontend Folder Architecture**: The project follows a folder structure that separates the backend and frontend code.
 This allows developers to focus on their specific areas of expertise and promotes a clean separation of concerns.

 - **Laravel 9**: The latest version of Laravel 9 provides a robust and feature-rich PHP framework for building web applications.
 It includes various enhancements and improvements over previous versions.

+- **Vite as the Build Tool**: The project utilizes Vite as the frontend build tool, enabling faster development and a more efficient development experience.
+Vite leverages native ES modules to provide rapid hot module replacement (HMR) and optimized production builds.

 - **Vue 3**: Vue 3, a progressive JavaScript framework, is integrated into the project, providing a powerful and intuitive frontend development experience.
 It enables developers to create dynamic and reactive user interfaces.